vadivelselvaraj/interviewprep/leetcode/arrays.md

 __Explanation:__ Intervals `[1,4]` and `[4,5]` are considered overlapping.

+### Follow up

+How do you add intervals and merge them for a large stream of intervals?
+(Facebook Follow-up Question)

 **Hint:**
 * __Approach 1:__ Sort the array.
 Then do a pass to merge the intervals as we move forward as per the invariant `If a[i] can't merge with a[i-1], then a[i+1] cannot merge with a[i-1] due to the sort.` To merge `a[i]` with `a[i-1]`, use `a[i-1][end] = max( a[i-1][end], a[i][end] )` eg: `[1,4], [2,3]` & `[1,3], [2,4]`.
 Time Complexity: _O(nlogn)_
 * __Approach 2:__ Interval Trees.